Skip to main content

 BLS Occupational Employment and Wage Statistics (OEWS)

 Primary wage data source.
 Occupational wages by SOC code and metropolitan area, reported at the 10th, 25th, 50th (median), 75th, and 90th percentiles.
-Survey data is collected from approximately 1.2 million business establishments across a three-year cycle.
-The two most recent annual releases are loaded.
+Survey data is collected from approximately 1.1 million business establishments across a three-year (six-panel) cycle.
+Several recent annual releases are loaded; a report uses the release matching its tax year, and for tax years after the most recent survey the latest release is projected forward using the Employment Cost Index (see Section 09).
+The prior-year release also serves as a geographic fallback (see Section 10).

 The 2018 SOC system classifies workers into 867 detailed occupations across 23 major groups.
 Each task in the report maps to a specific SOC code, which determines the BLS wage data used.
 The SOC Direct Match Title File maps thousands of common job titles to their SOC codes.